Badbury, Wiltshire

-Badbury is a hamlet of the civil parish of Chiseldon in Wiltshire.
-It lies approximately 3 km to the south of Swindon, very close the M4 motorway.
+Badbury is a hamlet of the civil parish of Chiseldon in Wiltshire, England.
+It lies approximately 3 km to the south of Swindon, close to the M4 motorway.

 History

 There is evidence that in 955 King Eadred granted Badbury, then containing twenty-five hides, to Saint Dunstan, Abbot of Glastonbury Abbey.
-The manor of Badbury was held by the Abbey at the time of the Domesday book, when it was counted as twenty hides.
+The manor of Badbury was held by the Abbey at the time of the Domesday Book, when it was counted as twenty hides.
 In 1203, Badbury was passed to the Bishop of Bath but it was returned to the monks of Glastonbury in 1219, where it remained until 1539.

 In 1348 a group of villein tenants of the manor of Badbury led a revolt against their lord and unsuccessfully claimed that they should have the right to hold their land according to the customs of ancient demesne.

 In 1543, the manor passed to William Essex and over the following two hundred years it passed to the Kibblewhite family, the Redferne family, the Norden family and the Mellish family before eventually being bought by the Stone family in 1718.
 The Stone family remained at the house until at least the late 20th century.

 By 1773, the hamlet largely existed along a road between west from Liddington to Chiseldon.
 The population recorded at 1841 was 395 people.